|1||Progreso, Baja California|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Garcia air is currently 2.2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Garcia is currently 5.6 times the WHO annual air quality guideline value

 Moderate 71 US AQI

 Moderate 63 US AQI